mrnorman/YAKL/README.md

 ## Handling Class Methods Called from Kernels

 If you have a class method prefixed with `YAKL_INLINE`, meaning you intend to potentially call it from a `parallel_for` kenel, you must delcare it as `static`.
 This is not a firm requirement in CUDA, but it is in HIP and likely SYCL as well.
-Also, it makes sense from a C++ perspective. `static` member functions belong to the class itself, not any particular object or instantiation of that class.
+Also, it makes sense from a C++ perspective. `static` member functions belong to the class itself, not any particular object of that class.
 Therefore, it does not use the `this->` pointer.
 This idea is moot if you plan on inlining the function; however, strictly speaking, you shouln't open yourself up to the possibility of calling a function via the `this->` pointer.
 Therefore the function should be static.
+If, instead, you choose to rely on the C++17 feature that passes `*this` to a lambda, please understand that this might not be portable to all hardware backends.

 ## A Note on Thread Safety

 YAKL's Gator pool allocator has mutex locks around requests for allocations and frees.
-YAKL's `Array` classes have mutex locks around reference counter increments and decrements.
+YAKL's `Array` classes have mutex locks around allocation and free calls as well as reference counter arithmetic.

 ## Future Work